tcarland/tcajson/README.md

 ```

 The resulting JSON string output:
 ```
 $./jsoncreate
 { "clients" : [ "192.168.1.2", "192.168.1.3", "192.168.1.4" ], "contact" : "admin@domain.com", "servers" : [ "localhost:8082", "www:8088" ], "timeout" : 120 }
 ```

-or in a more readable form:
+That JSON in a more readable form:
 ```json
 {
     "clients" : [